What you'll find here:

-🌟 Please note, only the Doc Maker will be able to publish Docs or Forms. 🌟
+🌟 Please note, that only the Doc Maker will be able to publish Docs or Forms. 🌟

 To build and customize a form, access the ‘Form Options’ menu by either typing